markshannon/pattern-matching/precise_semantics.rst

       case B:
           body

-Second, the capture variables are renumbered so that they start from zero.
+Second, the capture variables must be renumbered, according to their position, starting at zero.

 Semantics
 =========